 In addition, the data compiled for audits both with and without deficiencies is compared and contrasted to identify whether certain factors appear to correlate to audit quality.
-Examples of this data include the hours incurred on the audit, whether key engagement team members are in the same geography as the client, the number of years that key engagement team members have been on the engagement, the number of other audits that engagement partners are involved in, whether the engagement was subject to a pre-issuance review, and the timing of when the audit work was performed.
+Examples of this data include the hours incurred on the audit, the number of years that key engagement team members have been on the engagement, the number of other audits that engagement partners are involved in, whether the engagement was subject to a pre-issuance review, and the timing of when the audit work was performed.
 Our goal is to understand how quality audits may differ from those with deficiencies, and to use these learnings to continuously improve all of our audits.
 We evaluate the results of these analyses to identify enhancements that may be useful to implement across the practise.
 We believe these analyses contribute significantly to the continuing effectiveness of our quality controls.